 The Sheriff shall maintain the sole right to assign employees to each shift based on operational needs.
 Employees assigned to continuous operations shall be placed on permanent shifts with days off rotating every twenty-eight days according to the scheduling systems included in Appendix B. Based on their classification seniority, employees will bid for shift assignment and initial days off.
 The divisional supervisor outside the bargaining unit or his designee shall conduct the shift bid process.
 The bid schedule will be posted, in the patrol division or by an accepted electronic means, no later than the first Tuesday after Labor Day.
 The shift bid process will begin by the 15th of September.
-The bidding process will be as follows:
+The new schedule shall normally begin in the last scheduled shift change in November, if practical; otherwise, the shift schedule will take place the first scheduled shift change in December.